Jack Pumpkinhead: The classic Oz books

-"Well, that is hard to tell," replied Jack.
-"For although I feel that I know a tremendous lot, I am not yet aware how much there is in the world to find out about.
-It will take me a little time to discover whether I am very wise or very foolish."

 Although Jack Pumpkinhead would not get tired from walking, his joints would still wear out.
 To remedy this, Tip created the Sawhorse to serve as Jack's mode of transportation.
 By the end of the second Oz book, Tip, who was originally born Ozma, is changed back into a female by the same magic that made him male.
 Jack notes that he no longer has a father.

 In the fifth Oz book The Road to Oz (1909), Jack has settled in a large pumpkin-shaped house near the Tin Woodman's castle in Winkie Country.
 Jack spends much of his time growing pumpkins to replace his old heads, which eventually spoil and need to be replaced.
 Princess Ozma, now recognized as his mother, carves new heads for Jack when necessary.
 The old heads are buried in a graveyard on his property.
 In the sixth Oz book The Emerald City of Oz (1910), it is revealed that Jack designed a five-storey, jewel-encrusted, corn-shaped mansion for the Scarecrow to live in.

 In Thompson and Neill

 In the continued series after Baum's death in 1919, Jack Pumpkinhead had to wait until the 23rd Oz book to get a book named after himself along with the starring role.
 Jack Pumpkinhead of Oz was written by Ruth Plumly Thompson, the writer who continued the Oz books after the death of L. Frank Baum.
 In the book, Peter (the little-boy baseball pitcher from Philadelphia), while reminiscing about his previous visit to Oz, suddenly finds himself landing right into Jack Pumpkinhead's front yard in the Winkie Country.
 Peter and Jack set off together for the Emerald City, but take a wrong turn, ending up traveling through the Quadling Country.

 At one point in the book, Peter combats darkness by lighting a candle and placing it in Jack's empty head.
-Jack notes that it makes him feel "brighter," but also "A little light headed."
+Jack notes that it makes him feel "brighter", but also "A little light headed".

 John R. Neill includes Jack in his final Oz book, The Runaway in Oz.
 In both the Thompson and Neill books, Jack loses his head for varying periods of time; In Neill, his headless stick body is dragged about the countryside of Oz by his companions.